 Crosshair Calibration

-Limelight’s crosshairs turn 2D angular calibration into a seamless process.
-Rather than storing angular offsets in code, you can manually align your robot to a target, and click the "calibrate" button.
+Limelight’s crosshairs simplify offset calibration.
+Rather than storing angular offsets in code, you can align your robot to a target, and click "calibrate".

 Calibrating a crosshair moves the “zero” of your targeting data.
 This is very useful if your Limelight isn’t perfectly centered on your robot.